Mortalsinner/Polaris-/README.md

 # Polaris+

-Polaris+ is a static website that provide daily information about our galaxies using the Nasa API.
+Polaris+ is a dynamic website that provide daily information about our galaxies using the Nasa API.
 We're planning to expand this program, by integrating the Mars weather API.

 ## The Technology behind Polaris+